A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: The minimization problem

 \subsection{Existence of the minimizer.}

 We show that there exists at least one minimizer to the functional $R(\sigma)$.
 The proof is based on the continuity of $F(\sigma, f)$ for $\sigma\in\mathcal{A}$.
-The current literatures are mainly for the Neumann-to-Dirichlet map.
+The current literature is mainly for the Neumann-to-Dirichlet map \xs{(see, for example, \cite{CINSG,CCT,Do,Jin12,JM})}.
 Here we consider the Dirichlet-to-Neumann map.
 We need some regularity results for the solution to \eqref{eq_int_u}.
 From the standard elliptic theory, we first know that for $\sigma\in\mathcal{A}$ and $f\in H^{\frac{3}{2}}(\partial\Omega)$, we have $u\in H^2(\Omega)$ and

 where $C$ may depend on $c_1$, $c_2$, and $N$ in $\mathcal{A}$, but is independent of $u$ and $f$.
 Here and below we use $C$ to denote such generic constants, and they may vary from line to line.
 We also need the following results of Meyers's reverse H\"{o}lder estimates \cite{Me,GM,RS}.
 This result is also used in \cite{JM}. \begin{thm} Suppose that $0<c_1<\sigma<c_2$ in $\Omega\in\mathbb{R}^d$ ($d\geq 2$).
 Let $u\in H^1(\Omega)$ be a weak solution of